 The following are the important points to be borne in mind while handling import bills.

 - The Authorised Dealer will have to satisfy that the importer is known to be trading in items mentioned in the shipping documents or that the items are required for his actual use.

-- Enquiries should be made whether they are regular importers, their experience in the line.
+- Inquiries should be made about whether they are regular importers and their experience in the line.
 Whether other importers/exporters in this line know this person/firm and also their reputation in the business.
-Especially for large value transactions, banks should satisfy themselves of the authenticity of the import and standing of the importer in that particular business.
+Especially for large value transactions, banks should satisfy themselves with the authenticity of the import and the standing of the importer in that particular business.

-- In addition to the points noted above, at the time of acceptance of the documents/making payment the dealing official need to contemplate the checking of the bills whether they are fraudulent import bills i.e. bills which might be drawn against non-existent import, notably fake invoices, Bills of Lading/Airway bills, certificate of origin, import licence and bill of entry etc.
+- In addition to the points noted above, at the time of acceptance of the documents/making payment the dealing official need to contemplate the checking of the bills whether they are fraudulent import bills i.e. bills that might be drawn against the non-existent import, notably fake invoices, Bills of Lading/Airway bills, certificate of origin, import licence and bill of entry, etc.

-- The AD can cross verify with the Airlines in respect of Airway bills and custom authority for the Bills of entry.
-Particularly, in case of new connection it is advisable to send copies of few bills of entry at random basis for verification to the customs and follow up for confirmation of report from them.
+- The AD can cross-verify with the Airlines in respect of Airway bills and custom authority for the Bills of entry.
+Particularly, in case of a new connection, it is advisable to send copies of a few bills of entry on a random basis for verification to the customs and follow up for confirmation of the report from them.

-- In case the importer is not the constituent of the import handling bank, AD has to insist for a certificate from their bankers in support of the genuineness of importers.
+- In case the importer is not the constituent of the import handling bank, AD has to insist on a certificate from their bankers in support of the genuineness of importers.

-- Authorised Dealer should not accept import bills received directly by the importer from the overseas seller.
+- Authorised Dealers should not accept import bills received directly by the importer from the overseas seller.
 Import bills should be received from the overseas seller’s banker by the buyer’s banker in India.
-However import bills up to USD 5000/= may be directly received by the buyer’s banker, directly from overseas seller.
-However, such instances should not be too frequent and the Branch Manager of AD branch should be satisfied about financial standing/status and track record of the importer customer.
+However import bills up to USD 5000/= may be directly received by the buyer’s banker, directly from an overseas seller.
+However, such instances should not be too frequent and the Branch Manager of the AD branch should be satisfied with the financial standing/status and track record of the importer customer.